one-ie/ONE/README.md

 ## Accelerate with AI

-Sell your products, services and ideas at the edge ... it's surprisingly fast.
+Sell your products, services and ideas freely, at the edge, with your own brand of AI  ... it's surprisingly fast.

 1. Clone this repo